DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/luckstrum.md

 Called ^luckstrum.Nickname^
 * Appears as a plain, well-used but well-maintained sword.
 The sword of a professional warrior.
 * It can imbue any sword with its diving power.
-Grants powers to its own worshipers as well as those who worship its current wielder.
+* Typically grants powers to its own worshipers and those who worship its current wielder.